Returning to work during the Covid-19 pandemic

 - Safety of customers

-To assist with the thought process of returning to work, here a set of questions that businesses can ask themselves to help navigate these unprecedented times.
+To assist with the thought process of returning to work, here are a set of questions that businesses can ask themselves to help navigate these unprecedented times.

 Returning to work: four key stages

 There are four parts to the thought process of returning to work safely.
 As the situation evolves, you’ll most likely need to revisit each stage:

 1. Thinking: The initial review to ascertain whether it is permitted to re-open and what it might look like.

 2. Preparing: Assessing what needs to be done to protect employees and customers.

 3. Executing: Ensuring that the actions required for safety are practical and that they are followed.

 4. Monitoring: Making sure that staying open is still permitted and that controls remain relevant.